-Shalini Amerasinghe Ganendra is Associated Academic of the Art History Dept. and Research Associate of St Catherine’s College.
+Shalini Amerasinghe Ganendra is an Associate Academic of the History of Art Department and Visiting Scholar, St. Catherine’s College, University of Oxford.
 She was a Visiting Fellow at the Pitt Rivers Museum and Visiting Scholar, Wolfson College, during which time she researched the collection to be discussed.
-She is developing study on colonial images from Ceylon and the influences of image on narratives of identity.
+She is developing study on colonial images from Ceylon and the veins of influences, a term coined by her, of image on narratives of identity.
 The short analysis that follows is a precursor to a detailed article and presentation on this collection, in the Pitt Rivers Museum, and related findings.

 Key photographers operating during this time and covering Ceylon, either traveling or having a studio presence there, included: Bourne & Shepherd, Henry Cave, Colombo Apothecaries, Frederick Fiebig, Joseph Lawton, Lawton & Co.
 (Svaminathan Kanakaretnam), Plate & Co, Scowen & Co. and Skeen & Co.
 Plate & Co. continues as a studio and archival presence in Colombo.
 Notably, most surviving collections and images are located outside Ceylon (eg, UK, Europe and USA) and assuredly exist today as a result of being thus protected from the devastating effects of tropical weather on this medium.

 This essay covers the finding of an unstudied collection of colonial-era photographs and related materials on Ceylon, in an album titled Views of Ceylon, (the ‘Collection’), held by the Pitt Rivers Museum, Oxford University.
 This collection, largely unstudied, serendipitously provides a case study for tracing narratives of influence that operate from image to person and person to image.
-Here, I recreate networks of individuals and their relationship to the various images, providing an example of the ways in which imperial networks can be traced through university collections.
-Various revelations have unfolded through a review of these materials, their purported collectors, owners and creators, to reveal surprising significance with promise for further inter-disciplinary engagement, including for curatorial development.
+Here, I recreate networks of individuals and their relationship to the various images, providing an example of the ways in which imperial networks can be traced through university collections and the veins of influence that are revealed through these collections.
+Various revelations have unfolded through a review of these materials, their purported collectors, owners and creators, to reveal surprising significance with promise for further inter-disciplinary engagement, including for curatorial development and discovery of more veins.

 Image 1.
 Album Cover